mautrix/docs/gomuks/faq.md

 own subdirectory with the same name as the configured backend name.
 The media cache is shared by all backends and will be in the `gomuks-cache` subdirectory.

-### Legacy gomuks
-In legacy gomuks, data only contains encryption keys and everything else is in the cache directory.
-Clearing the cache directory will resync everything from the server.

-Legacy gomuks also has a download directory, for the `/download` command.
-It's the same on all systems: `$GOMUKS_DOWNLOAD_HOME`, `$(xdg-user-dir DOWNLOAD)`, or `$HOME/Downloads`.

-After first startup on legacy gomuks, everything except the config path is saved to the config and will be read from there.
-To move existing gomuks data to a different path, you must change the paths in the config file.

-Logs on legacy gomuks are stored in `DEBUG_DIR` rather than `GOMUKS_LOG_HOME`.

 ### System-specific defaults
 These are the base directories for each OS, data will be stored in the `gomuks` directory inside each base directory.